A delivery unit that ships every week.

 Ship

-What a pod delivers, and why a small unit can outpace a larger one.
+What a POD delivers, and why a small unit can outpace a larger one.

 Full-stack by design